 Welcome to The Artist Network!

-This site was set up by people who have worked in the music business for most of their careers.
-My name is Neil Cartwright and I’ll tell you a little bit about myself.
+My name is Neil Cartwright and in this section I’ll tell you a little bit about myself.

 I’ve always had two obsessions – music and computers.
 More about computers later.

-Boom!
 One listen to that album and a whole new world opened up to me.
-I became aware there was music outside of the charts.
+I became aware music existed outside of the charts.
 Who knew!
 Obvious now, I know, but it came as a revelation to me at the time.

-Incidentally, this kindof reminds me about a guy I knew in Halls at Uni.
-It was the first term and he was doing Archeology.
-We noticed he’d gone missing and reported it.
-The caretaker opened his room and all seemed OK, so it was assumed he’d gone home for whatever reason.
-After about 4 weeks he showed up again and when we asked him where he’d gone it turned out he’d been following The Fields Of The Nephilim around the country on their UK tour, living on floors and hitching lifts.
-Those were the days before students had to pay fees!
+Incidentally, this reminds me of a guy I knew in Halls at Uni.
+It was the first term and he was studying Archeology.
+We noticed he’d gone missing so reported it.
+The caretaker opened his room and all seemed OK, therefore it was assumed he’d gone home for whatever reason.
+After 4 weeks he showed up again.
+When we asked him where he’d gone it turned out he’d been hitching around the country, following The Fields Of The Nephilim on their UK tour!
+Those were the days before students had to pay fees, eh?!
 Anyway, I digress….

-Following Uni I decided I wanted to join a record label.
+After Uni, I decided I wanted to join a record label.
 However, there weren’t many opportunities in Sheffield.
-Warp Records were based there but they were a small operation back then.
+Warp Records was based in the city but they were a small operation back then.
 I did actually get a job interview with them to manage their shop on Division Street.
-Apparently I got down to the last two but then received an opportunity to move to London so called to let them know I didn’t want the job.
-I’ll never know if I’d have been offered it or not.
+Apparently, I got down to the last two but then received an opportunity to move to London so called to let them know I didn’t want the job.

 Meanwhile, you recall my interest in computers?
 As a result of my Geekery I was an early adopter of the Internet.
 Back in 1995 I bought my first desktop computer – a 368 chip and 72MB of memory – and browsed the early internet, which back then was mostly message boards.
 I remember Netscape announcing they had developed a new browser that could display images.
 Amazing, I thought!
 I made my first website, using basic HTML, in 1996.